shadayguerrero/2024-08-19-GenomeMining-online/index.md

 {% endcomment %}

 {% if site.pilot %}
 The lesson taught in this workshop is being piloted and a precise schedule is yet to be established.
 The workshop will include regular breaks.
-Please <a href="mailto:{{page.email}}">contact the workshop organisers</a> if you would like more information about the planned schedule.
+Please [contact the workshop organisers](#contact) if you want more information about the planned schedule.
 {% endif %}

 <hr/>